Mohamed-Taha-Essa/dj-react-product-filter/README.md

    - Frontend UI: `http://localhost:3000/`

 2. **Explore the filtering functionality:**
-   - Use category and filters on the frontend to find products that meet your criteria.
+   - Use the search bar and filters on the frontend to find products that meet your criteria.
+   - Use the pagination controls to navigate through the product listings.
+   - Adjust the number of products displayed per page using the custom filter in the backend.

 ## Project Structure